-You can learn more about how to understanding pricing of a website on my blog post How Much to Pay Web Providers [a Simple Formula].
+You can learn more about how to understanding pricing of a website on my blog post Is a Cheap Website Worth It?.

 The most important part of understanding why a cheap website is a bad idea is that typically there is no strategy involved.
-The agenda for this strategy meeting is typically something like:
+The questions in your meeting for starting a website with no strategy are typically something like: